 Solar Farm project will create the world's first graphene-enabled solar farm.
 The installation will be in Crete, Greece, and ready to launch before the Spearhead Project ends in early 2020.

 Graphene for sustainable applications has long been a research priority for the Graphene Flagship.
 As a dedicated Spearhead Project, the

 Solar Farm initiative will focus on the industrialisation and real-life deployment of solar energy harvesting technologies.
 This will ensure that the successful research efforts of graphene-enabled solar cells are implemented in the energy sector, bolstering EU efforts to reduce dependence on fossil fuels.

 Led by Graphene Flagship partner University of Rome Tor Vergata, the project has already achieved great successes in relation to solar module development.
 Producing large area graphene perovskite solar modules, researchers have achieved power conversion efficiencies of 13.4 per cent and 15.3 per cent — this figure is based on active areas of 108cm² and 82cm² respectively, a colossal size for such a high level of efficiency.
 However, the project aims to surpass this figure in future.

-"We have set ambitious targets for the solar farm project," explained Aldo di Carlo, Work Package Leader for Energy Generation at the Graphene Flagship.
+"We have set ambitious targets for the solar farm project," explained Aldo di Carlo, Spearhead Leader for Energy Generation at the Graphene Flagship.
 "During the project, we will pave the way towards the future exploitation of graphene perovskite in tandem with solar cells, showing power conversion efficiencies far beyond present records.
-Alongside the creation of the world's first graphene-enabled solar farm in Crete, the project aims to reduce the levelized cost of energy below 20€/MWh."
+Alongside the creation of the world's first graphene-enabled solar farm at the premises of the Hellenic Miditerranean University of Crete, the project aims to reduce the levelized cost of energy below 20€/MWh."

 Graphene Flagship Communications